junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* There is authorized to be appropriated for the Capital Fund under section 9(d) of the United States Housing Act of 1937 (42 U.S.C.
 1437g(d)) $70,000,000,000 and any amounts appropriated pursuant to this subsection shall remain available until the expiration of the 5-year period beginning upon the date of such appropriation.
 - **(b)** *Requirements* The Secretary of Housing and Urban Development (in this Act referred to as the “Secretary”) shall—
-  - **(1)** distribute not less than 35 percent and not more than 75 percent of any amounts appropriated pursuant to subsection (a) under the same formula used for amounts made available for the Capital Fund for fiscal year 2019, except that the Secretary may determine not to allocate funding to public housing agencies that are designated as troubled at the time of such determination or to public housing agencies that elect not to accept such funding, or both; and
+  - **(1)** distribute not less than 35 percent and not more than 75 percent of any amounts appropriated pursuant to subsection (a) under the same formula used for amounts made available for the Capital Fund for fiscal year 2020; and
   - **(2)** make available all remaining amounts by competition for priority investments, including investments that address lead hazards, other urgent health and safety concerns, and such other priorities as the Secretary may identify.
-- **(c)** *Timing* The Secretary of Housing and Urban Development shall obligate amounts—
+- **(c)** *Timing* The Secretary shall obligate amounts—
   - **(1)** made available under subsection (b)(1) within 30 days of enactment of the Act appropriating such funds; and
   - **(2)** made available under subsection (b)(2) within 12 months of enactment of the Act appropriating such funds.
 - **(d)** *Limitation* Amounts provided pursuant to this section may not be used for operating costs or rental assistance.
 - **(e)** *Use of funds* Not more than 0.5 percent of any amount appropriated pursuant to this section shall be used by the Secretary for costs associated with staff, training, technical assistance, technology, monitoring, travel, enforcement, research, and evaluation.
-- **(f)** *Monitoring* With respect to any public housing agency that is designated as troubled at the time that amounts appropriated pursuant to this section are obligated for such public housing agency, the Secretary shall provide additional monitoring and oversight of such public housing authorities to ensure that any amounts provided are used in accordance with this section and any applicable laws.
-- **(g)** *Supplement not supplant* The Secretary shall ensure that amounts provided pursuant to this section shall serve to supplement and not supplant other amounts generated by a recipient of such amounts or amounts provided by other Federal, State, or local sources.
+- **(f)** *Supplement not supplant* The Secretary shall ensure that amounts provided pursuant to this section shall serve to supplement and not supplant other amounts generated by a recipient of such amounts or amounts provided by other Federal, State, or local sources.
-- **(h)** *Water and energy efficiency* In distributing any amounts pursuant to subsection (b), the Secretary shall give priority to public housing agencies located in States and localities that have a plan to increase water and energy efficiency when developing or rehabilitating public housing using any amounts distributed.
+- **(g)** *Water and energy efficiency* In distributing any amounts pursuant to subsection (b), the Secretary shall give priority to public housing agencies located in States and localities that have a plan to increase water and energy efficiency when developing or rehabilitating public housing using any amounts distributed.

 ## § 4.
 Rural Multifamily Preservation and Revitalization Demonstration Program

 - **(a)** *In general* There is authorized to be appropriated for carrying out the Multifamily Preservation and Revitalization Demonstration program of the Rural Housing Service (as authorized under sections 514, 515, and 516 of the Housing Act of 1949 (42 U.S.C.
 1484; 1485; 1486)) $1,000,000,000 and any amounts appropriated pursuant to this section shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 5.
 Flood Mitigation Assistance Grant Program